Dependencies

 Starting with EAPI 7, build dependencies are split into two variables:

-specifies dependencies
+BDEPEND and DEPEND.
+BDEPEND specifies dependencies

 applicable to CBUILD, i.e. programs that need to be executed during the build,

-specifies dependencies for CHOST,
+e.g. virtual/pkgconfig.
+DEPEND specifies dependencies for CHOST,

 i.e. packages that need to be found on built system, e.g. libraries and headers.

-In earlier EAPIs, all build dependencies are placed in DEPEND
+In earlier EAPIs, all build dependencies are placed in DEPEND.

 Runtime dependencies

-ebuild variable should specify any dependencies which are
+The RDEPEND ebuild variable should specify any dependencies which are

 required at runtime.
 This includes libraries (when dynamically linked), any data